Legacy Wealth Advisors Blog

 Heera Singh Heera Singh

 Canada's tax system is progressive, meaning that individuals are taxed at increasing rates as their income rises.
 This can sometimes be confusing, especially when trying to understand the difference between your marginal tax rate, average tax rate, and how much you will actually owe in taxes based on your income.
-In this post, we'll take a closer look at how taxes are calculated in Canada, specifically in Ontario, and break down how taxes would be calculated for someone earning $250,000 per year, as a salary.
+In this newsletter, we'll take a closer look at how taxes are calculated in Canada, specifically in Ontario, and break down how taxes would be calculated for someone earning $250,000 per year, as a salary.

 Read More